 Consider any possible limitations that may be applicable if you are already travelling or if you don’t have a home base.
 If this is the case, refer to our article Travel Insurance for The Long Term Traveller.

-Consider the repercussions of cancelling your traditional health insurance, as reinstating it a later stage may be both costly and more complicated due to your age and possible additional pre-existing conditions which may come to light.
+Consider the repercussions of cancelling your traditional health insurance, as reinstating it at a later stage may be both costly and more complicated due to your age and possible additional pre-existing conditions which may come to light.

 Be sure to PURCHASE YOUR TRAVEL COVER WELL IN ADVANCE!
 It makes sense to do this simultaneously with your travel booking in order to be covered for emergency trip cancellation risks such as breaking a leg before a planned ski holiday.